surprisetalk/resume/readme.md

   * developed a custom data warehouse for backups, analysis, and test-dumps
   * worked on day-to-day front-end and back-end development

+## Research
+* entropy & complexity
+  * developing theory to unify computational complexity with information theory
+* social networks
+  * used Markov Chains to analyze Pinterest users
+* hyperoperators
+  * approximated tetratic roots
+  * helped professor develop theory of logarithms/inversion
+* neural networks
+  * simulated arrays of neurons on a supercomputer
+  * used information theory to find "leaders" of subgroups

 ## Projects
 * scraps | 2017-present
   * metaprogramming language